 He serves as a strong veteran presence in a Bears secondary that’s getting hot at just the right time.

-And with the playoffs looming, he’s eager to add more interception balls to his wall.
+And with the playoffs looming, the NFL journeyman is eager to add more interception balls to his wall.

 “Control what you can control.
 It’s not where you start, it’s really where you finish.”